core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ]
 ~~~~~~~~~~~

-* The value of the 'kid' parameter in the 'unprotected' field of response messagess SHALL be set to the Sender ID of the endpoint transmitting the message, i.e. the Sender ID.
+* The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
 That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

-* The 'unprotected' field SHALL additionally include the following parameter:
+* The 'unprotected' field MUST additionally include the following parameter:

     - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the endpoint using its own private key as described in Appendix A.2 of {{RFC8152}}.
 In particular, the Sig_structure contains the external_aad as defined above and the ciphertext of the COSE_Encrypt0 object as payload.